robinlennox/centos-mirror-docker/README.md

     Server will run on http://localhost:8080

 ## Troubleshooting
-1. Check your mirroring succeeded vy running typing:
+1. Check your mirroring succeeded by running:
     ```bash
     du -sh /mnt/centos_mirror
     ```